-- consolidations, total or partial redemptions or substitutions; - (2)s Receive gaming chips from patrons ins exchange for cash;s - (3)s Receive cash equivalents from patronss in exchange for currency or coin,s - s(4)s Receive documentation with signatures thereon, required to be prepared for the effective segregation of functions in the cashier's cage; and - (5)s Receive from security departments members, chips and coins removeds from gaming stations in exchange fors the issuance of a credit;s - (6)s Receive from security departments members, requests for fills in exchanges for the issuance of a fill and thes disbursal of gaming chips;s - (7)s Receive cash from the coin ands currency count rooms;s - (8)s Prepare the overall cage reconciliations and accounting records; ands - (9)s Perform such other functions ass necessary to ensure propers accountability consistent with theses standards.s - (10)s The tribal gaming operation in itss discretion may utilize the necessarys number of independent cashiers tos ensure compliance with these standards. - b.s Signatures attesting to the accuracy of the information containeds on the following sheets shall be, at a minimum:s
+- consolidations, total or partial redemptions or substitutions; - (2) Receive gaming chips from patrons in exchange for cash; - (3) Receive cash equivalents from patrons in exchange for currency or coin, - (4) Receive documentation with signatures thereon, required to be prepared for the effective segregation of functions in the cashier's cage; and - (5) Receive from security department members, chips and coins removed from gaming stations in exchange for the issuance of a credit; - (6) Receive from security department members, requests for fills in exchange for the issuance of a fill and the disbursal of gaming chips; - (7) Receive cash from the coin and currency count rooms; - (8) Prepare the overall cage reconciliation and accounting records; and - (9) Perform such other functions as necessary to ensure proper accountability consistent with these standards. - (10) The tribal gaming operation in its discretion may utilize the necessary number of independent cashiers to ensure compliance with these standards. - b.
+Signatures attesting to the accuracy of the information contained on the following sheets shall be, at a minimum: